USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 # Methods

-Written summary of methods performed in this repo.
+Written summary of sequence analyses methods performed on FS19C samples 1-96 in this repo.
 Includes lab notes of how methods performed

 ## Sample Collection
-See OneNote FS19C lab notebook entries xxx
+### OneNote FS19C lab notebook entries on E. coli isolates 1-96 from 24Apr2020 to 11June2020: streaking plates, DNA extraction, re-extraction of DNA, DNA cleanup, nanodrop, Qubit, gel
+* **20May2020** DNA extraction of isolates #1-24 using DNeasy Blood and Tissue Kit
+* **14May2020** DNA extraction of isolates #25-48 using DNeasy Blood and Tissue Kit
+* **21May2020** DNA extraction of isolates #49-72 using DNeasy Blood and Tissue Kit
+* **28May2020** DNA extraction of isolates #73-96 using DNeasy Blood and Tissue Kit
+* List of samples that need to re-extract DNA: 28May2020, 29May2020, 3June2020, 11June2020
+* **11June2020** Submission of FS19C 96-well plate of E. coli isolates 1-96 DNA to David Alt for NovaSeq sequencing.

+### Additional files of importance
 * FS19C Samples 1-96 Final Data.xlsx
 * Hannah Sorbitol-positive isolates - MALDI, list for sequencing.xlsx
 * Sorbitol-negative isolates - agglutination, MALDI, list for sequencing.xlsx
 * KathyMou_NovaSeq_Submission_Form_8June2020.xlsx
 * FS19C_metadata.xlsx
+* FS19C 96 S-S+ E. coli gDNA gels.pdf

 ## Conda environments
 ### fastanienv